Wojstan/GitWorkshop/README.md

 New lines with additional grammar mistakes.

-There are new lines with additional grammar mistakes.
+There are new lines with additional grammar mistakes and some other words.